Department of the Treasury.

 Notice of meeting.

-The President's Advisory Council on Financial Capability (“Council”) will convene for an open meeting on July 16, 2012, at the Department of Treasury, 1500 Pennsylvania Avenue NW., Washington DC, beginning at 10 a.m.
+The President's Advisory Council on Financial Capability (“Council”) will convene for a public meeting on January 19, 2012 at the Department of the Treasury, 1500 Pennsylvania Avenue NW., Washington, DC, beginning at 10 a.m.
 Eastern Time.
 The meeting will be open to the public.
-The Council will: (1) Receive reports from the Council's subcommittees (Underserved and Community Empowerment, Research and Evaluation, Partnerships, and Youth) on their progress; and (2) hear from a panel of experts about research in financial capability.
+The Council will: (1) Receive a report from the Council's subcommittees (Financial Access, Research and Evaluation, Partnerships, and Youth) on their progress; (2) review membership and composition of the subcommittees, and (3) hear from outside experts about practices and innovations regarding financial capability in the workplace.

 SUBMISSION OF WRITTEN STATEMENTS: